Women in WWE: Japanese involvement and Diva beginnings (1993–1997)

 In 1993, the WWF reinstated its Women's Championship, a title that had been vacant since 1990, and Madusa Miceli was brought in by the company to revive the women's division.
 She debuted under the ring name Alundra Blayze, because WWF owner Vince McMahon did not want to pay Miceli to use the name Madusa, which she had trademarked.
 She wrestled in a six-woman tournament to crown a new Women's Champion, and in the finals, she pinned Heidi Lee Morgan on the December 13, 1993, episode of All American Wrestling to win the title.

 After the tournament, Miceli asked WWF management to bring in new women for her to wrestle and WWF brought Leilani Kai, Bull Nakano and Bertha Faye.
 Later on as part of a short talent exchange with All Japan Women's Pro Wrestling, various Japanese female wrestlers including Aja Kong debuted leading to the second elimination match at the Survivor Series 1995 event.
 In December, due to financial troubles the WWF was having at the time, Blayze was released from her contract and was stripped of the title following her jump back to rival company World Championship Wrestling, and the WWF Women's Championship remained vacant until 1998.

-Between 1995 and 1998, several valets debuted in WWF: Sunny, Marlena, Sable and Debra.
+In 1994, WWF signed Sunny as a manager for Chris Candido, becoming considered as the first WWF Diva.
+Between 1996 and 1998, several valets debuted in WWF: Marlena, Sable and Debra.
+Following Blayze's controversial exit from the company, the women's division became inactive during this time.
 At first, the characters were a continuation of the WWE female manager, but became more sexualized as time progressed.
-Although the term diva was not used on WWE television until April 1999, these women are considered to be the first divas.
-In February 1997, Chyna joined WWE as prominent female on-air talent in the promotion.
-Chyna was offered as an antithesis to the rest of the women, a masculine bodybuilder whose sexual identity was the subject of early storylines.
+In 1996, Sunny was awarded as the manager of the year and her immense popularity expanded beyond professional wrestling when she was regarded as AOL's most downloaded woman, solidifying herself as one of the preeminent figures within WWF.
+In February 1997, Chyna joined WWF as an antithesis to the rest of the women, a masculine bodybuilder whose sexual identity was the subject of early storylines.
 Sunny, Marlena, Sable, and Debra were further marketed as sex symbols through WWF's Raw Magazine, which featured monthly spreads of the women in suggestive poses either semi-nude or wearing provocative clothing.